 A seminar for diplomatic gardeners, hosted by the Belgian Embassy, to discuss wildlife-friendly gardening and to share experience and ideas.

 See the recommendations here, following discussion with ShanShui Conservation Center.

 7 July 2022

 The Ambassadors for Nature initiative was launched at the New Zealand Embassy involving 14 missions.

 For inquiries, please contact us using the form below.

-This page is hosted by Birding Beijing on behalf of the Ambassadors for Nature initiative.
+This page is hosted by Wild Beijing on behalf of the Ambassadors for Nature initiative.